Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Februari 2025 15.27.23 UTC
+- WIB: Minggu, 9 Februari 2025 16.22.13 UTC
-- WITA: Minggu, 9 Februari 2025 16.27.23 UTC
+- WITA: Minggu, 9 Februari 2025 17.22.13 UTC
-- WIT: Minggu, 9 Februari 2025 17.27.23 UTC
+- WIT: Minggu, 9 Februari 2025 18.22.13 UTC

 Kutipan Inspiratif:
-"Xcuse me, I found something under my shoes.
-Oh its your attitude."
+"From there to here, and here to there, funny things are everywhere."

-Kategori: attitude
+Kategori: funny